 Informed Trading and the Dynamics of Client-dealer Connections in Corporate Bond Markets

-Using a unique non-anonymous dataset, covering virtually all secondary market trades in the UK corporate bond market, we show that clients outperform when they trade with more dealers.
-The effect is stronger for informationally sensitive clients (holding CDS positions on the issuer), assets (high-yield bonds), and during informationally intensive days (macro/rating announcements).
-The results are consistent with clients varying the number of dealers they trade with to conceal private information.
-Various tests support our information-based interpretation, ruling out alternative explanations related to uninformed demand and supply.
-Identifying clients who simultaneously trade in government and corporate bonds reveals that the informational role of connections is larger and more persistent in the corporate bond market.
-Using a Kyle (1989)-type model, we show that both the degree of inter-dealer competition and the magnitude of private information could, in theory, explain the strength of the performance-connection relation.
-The empirical evidence supports the mechanism related to the magnitude of private information, while the inter-dealer competition channel is rejected by the data.
+Using a unique regulatory dataset with disclosed counterparty identities, we show that clients in corporate bond markets outperform when they trade with more dealers.
+The effect is stronger for informationally sensitive clients, assets, and during informationally intensive periods including Covid-19.
+Identifying clients who simultaneously trade in government and corporate bonds reveals that connections have larger and more persistent effects in the corporate bond market.
+Using a Kyle (1989)-type model, we show that both the degree of inter-dealer competition and the magnitude of private information could explain the strength of the performance-connection relation; we find stronger empirical evidence for an information-based mechanism.

 JEL Classification: G12, G14, G23, G24